“Our vision is a world where used plastic bottles are seen not only as waste but as a valuable resource to be used repeatedly.”

 Conventional manufacturing of polyethylene terephthalate (PET) entails combining MEG (mono-ethylene glycol) and an acid, PTA (purified terephthalic acid) to form individual ester molecules, and then involves “condensing” these individual ester molecules into long repetitive chains of many-esters (hence ‘poly-ester’, generally referred to as PET).

 A New Approach

-perPETual’s process entails a unique way to break down (depolymerise) used plastic PET bottles (i.e. multi-ester molecules) into sustainable esters (monomers). perPETual’s sustainable esters can then be used as the building blocks to manufacture all PET based products such as bottles, polyester-textiles, film, packaging etc.
+The new approach entails a unique way to break down (depolymerise) used plastic PET bottles (i.e. multi-ester molecules) into sustainable esters (monomers). perPETual’s sustainable esters can then be used as the building blocks to manufacture all PET based products such as bottles, polyester-textiles, film, packaging etc.

-Once the waste polyester (PET) has been ‘de-constructed’ with our process, the pool of sustainable esters are subjected to proprietary micron-level filtration with customised filter media to remove all contaminants.
+Once the waste polyester (PET) has been ‘de-constructed’, the pool of sustainable esters are subjected to proprietary micron-level filtration with customised filter media to remove all contaminants.
 At this point, the filtered ester stream is ready to be reformed into long repetitive chains (i.e. polyester) using the same equipment and comparable process conditions as would be used for conventional petrochemicals; except, in this case, the source material is used post-consumer bottles and not environmentally harmful new crude oil petrochemical derivatives.
 In essence, the old waste PET post-consumer bottles have been depolymerised into high quality sustainable esters.

 Benefits Of This New Approach

 - We use mono-ethylene glycol (MEG) in our process and do not add any foreign chemicals or impurities e.g. catalysts, thereby ensuring the production of a sustainable ester which is pure.